mossmatters/HybPiper/README.md

 * [BIOPYTHON 1.59 or later](http://biopython.org/wiki/Main_Page) (For parsing and handling FASTA and FASTQ files)
 * [EXONERATE](http://www.ebi.ac.uk/~guy/exonerate/) (For aligning recovered sequences to target proteins)
 * [BLAST command line tools](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) (Aligning reads to target protiens)
-* [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/) (Assembling reads that map to each target separately)
+* [SPAdes](http://bioinf.spbau.ru/en/spades) (Assembling reads into contigs)
-* [CAP3](http://seq.cs.iastate.edu/cap3.html) (Combining results of multiple Velvet assemblies)
-* [GNU Parallel](http://www.gnu.org/software/parallel/) (Handles parallelization of BLAST, Velvet, CAP3, and Exonerate)
+* [GNU Parallel](http://www.gnu.org/software/parallel/) (Handles parallelization of searching, assembling, and aligning)

 *Required for BWA version of the pipeline and for the intron and depth calculation scripts*:

 * [BWA](http://bio-bwa.sourceforge.net/) (Aligns reads to target nucleotide sequences)
 * [samtools](http://www.htslib.org/) (Read/Write BAM files to save space).

+**NOTE:** A previous version of the pipeline required Velvet and CAP3 for assembly.
+These have been unreliable at assembling individual genes, and SPAdes has replaced them.

 ---
 #Setup
 ##Install the dependencies.
-Normal installations are fine for most tools (see below for installation of Velvet), as long as they are in your `$PATH`.
+Normal installations are fine for most tools, as long as they are in your `$PATH`.

+For Python and BioPython, the [Anaconda distribution](https://www.continuum.io/downloads) may be easiest to use and install.

 You can check the installation by executing the `readsfirst.py` script with the `--check-depend` flag.

-NOTE: Velvet must be compiled with the ability to handle k-mer values > 31:

-	make 'MAXKMERLENGTH=67'
+For Spades, if you download pre-compiled binaries, make sure that the contents of `spades/bin` and `spades/share/spades` are in your `$PATH`

 ###MACOSX installation notes